StatCan/aaw-security-proposal/04-storage.md

 > process be approved, providing a write-only bucket in the Unclassified
 > instance mapped to a read-only bucket on the Protected B instance.

+### MinIO Gateway using Azure Blob Storage

+With regards to the _Recommendation STR-OBJ-02_ above, AAW has decided to use Azure Blob Storage to eliminate the need for data copying.

+MinIO has a gateway feature that allows proxying requests to Azure Blob Storage.
+All MinIO instances in AAW will use MinIO in gateway mode.
+This will eliminate the need for data copying.

+A write-only bucket on the Standard MinIO instance will have the data stored in an Azure Blob Storage account, its counterpart read-only bucket on the protected B MinIO instance will use the same Azure Blob Storage account.

 ## Receiving and outputting Protected B data to/from AAW

 This proposal does not propose a solution for receiving Protected B data into